 Sufficient proof of identity shall be demonstrated by submission of the person's driver's license number or State identification card number.
 If unable to provide either form of identification, please call Voter Registration 847.377.2410.

 Persons who apply to register to vote by mail but provide inadequate proof of identity to the County Clerk shall be notified by the County Clerk that the registration has not been fully completed and that the person remains ineligible to vote by mail or in person until such proof is presented.

-Illinois Voter Registration Application online form
+Illinois Voter Registration Application mail-in form

 How Do I Know Where to Vote?